TownesZhou/jincheng-website/content/publication/example/index.md

 ---
-draft: true  # Make it a draft so it is hidden and only shows up when preview website locally
+draft: false  # Make it a draft so it is hidden and only shows up when preview website locally

 title: "An example conference paper"